SECTION 1. INTRODUCTION – 3 minutes

 You may take notes while you listen.

-After each recording, you will engage in a radiotelephony role-play based on the situation from the recording.
+After each recording, we will role-play pilot-controller exchanges, based on the situation from the recording.

 You will act as the pilot, and the interlocutor will take the controller’s part.